 I have written a full article about the equipment you can use to clean a pool – What equipment do I need to clean my pool?
 A beginners guide

 The largest cost to maintain a pool, once you have bought your cleaning tools, are chemicals.
 You can buy these in quantities that will last for many months.
 Like most things, buying in bulk works out cheaper.

 When I first had a pool I did some online research to gauge how much it would cost and was surprised by some of the figures I saw.
 Having cleaned my pool for 7 years I can now say I am not just surprised but horrified by what some claim.
-They must use gold plated chemicals.
+They must either have an Olympic size pool or use gold-plated chemicals.